jollytyagi360-art/job-market-intelligence-system/README.md

 This project analyzes job listings data to understand hiring trends, identify in-demand skills, and build a machine learning model to classify high-demand jobs.

-The focus is on extracting insights from unstructured job descriptions and converting them into meaningful features.
+The main focus is on extracting insights from unstructured job descriptions and converting them into structured features for analysis.

 ---

 ## 🎯 Problem Statement

 Many candidates struggle to identify which skills are actually required in the job market.
-This often leads to inefficient preparation and confusion in career direction.
+This leads to confusion and inefficient preparation.

 This project aims to analyze job listings and uncover patterns in skill demand and hiring trends.